mallond/elixir-mix/README.md

 </code></pre>

 ###The Router
-parses incoming requests and dispatches to the correct controller/action, passing parameters as needed provides helpers to generate route paths or urls to resources
+Parses incoming requests and dispatches to the correct controller/action, passing parameters as needed provides helpers to generate route paths or urls to resources
 <pre><code class="lang-text">The router is the main hub of any Phoenix application.
 It matches HTTP requests to controller actions, wires up realtime